Green Infrastructure Code Audit

 You will receive an email confirming the completion of the audit.
 For communities located CDRPC’s four-county service area (Albany, Saratoga, Rensselaer, and Schenectady) CDRPC will provide both the code analysis and a recommendations report customized to the results of the Audit.
 For communities outside the Capital District, we can provide the results of the audit for communities.
 This project is supported in part by a grant from the New York State Department of Environmental Conservation through it’s 604b program.
 CDRPC is able to provide assistance for the code audit until March 30, 2019.
 We are currently is awaiting notice on whether we will receive grant funds applied for to enable us to provide the analysis and report assistance beyond this date to communities within the Capital Region.

 This Audit is modeled on the scorecard distributed by the Stormwater Coalition of Albany County and an updated version developed for use by the Albany Pool Communities.
 The questions in this Audit were generated in large part from the following sources:

 - Center for Watershed Protection Code and Ordinance Worksheet

 - The Code and Ordinance Worksheet for Development Rules in New York State (a document developed by NYS Department of Environmental Conservation Hudson River Estuary Program

 - NYS Water Resources Institute in Cooperation with the Center for Watershed Protection)

 - The U.S. EPA’s Managing Wet Weather with Green Infrastructure Municipal Handbook‐Water Quality Scorecard

 - The Capital District Transportation Committee

-The survey instrument and model local code program is supported by a grant from the New York State Department of State’s Local Government Efficiency Program.
+The Audit instrument and model local code program is supported by a grant from the New York State Department of State’s Local Government Efficiency Program.